-The economic condition of Palau Community College continues to be directly tied to that of the Republic of Palau (Government).
-For the past twenty two years, the national government has provided basically level funding to the College.
-That fact, and other factors like the continued possibility of declining revenues as well as the increasing price of goods and services may be cause for the College Board of Trustees to consider further increase in tuition and fees to meet the ever-increasing cost of providing higher education programs and services.
+Similar to previous years, the economic condition of Palau Community College continues to be directly tied to that of the Republic of Palau (Government).
+For the past twenty-four years, the national government has provided basically level funding to the College.
+That fact, and other factors like the continued possibility of declining revenues due to declining enrollment as well as the increasing price of goods and services are factors that may move the College Board of Trustees to consider and act to increase tuition and fees to meet the ever-increasing cost of providing higher education programs and services.
+The College is now preparing a proposal that may be submitted to the Board of Trustees to consider increase in tuition.

-The goal of ensuring a diverse student population continues to be pursued aggressively by the College through provision of travel grants to accepted students from neighboring islands of the Federated States of Micronesia and the Republic of the Marshall Islands.
-This effort also aims to increase student population.
-Annual fund raising efforts to boost the PCC Endowment Fund will continue, with the ultimate goal of reaching the \$30 million goal.
-At the time that the endowment reaches the \$10 million mark, PCC will then begin to use a percentage of interest earned to support programs and services.
+The goal of ensuring a diverse student population continues to be pursued aggressively by the College.
+We continue this pursuit thru provision of travel grants to accepted students from neighboring islands of the Federated States of Micronesia and the Republic of the Marshall Islands.
+This effort also aims to increase student population; thus, increase revenue.
+Annual fundraising efforts to boost the PCC Endowment Fund will continue, with the ultimate goal of reaching the \$30 million goal.
+At the time that the endowment reaches the \$10 million mark, PCC will then begin to use a percentage of interest earned to support programs and services, as stated in its Investment Policy Statement.
 At the same time, efforts continue to build the fund through active recruitment of new bi-weekly allotters as well as solicitations for direct donations.

-Again, it is anticipated that the College's appropriation from the national government for fiscal year 2016 will continue to be at level funding.
-Therefore, the College will need to secure additional funding, including requesting funding increase from the Government, in subsequent years to ensure that its legal mandate in Republic of Palau Public Law 4-2 and its 15-year institutional master plan goals and objectives are adequately supported.
+Again, it is anticipated that the College's appropriation from the national government for fiscal year 2018 will continue to be at level funding.
+Therefore, the College will need to secure additional funding, possibly increase tuition and/or fees, including possibly requesting funding increase from the Government, in subsequent years to ensure that its legal mandate in Republic of Palau Public Law 4-2 and its 15-year institutional master plan goals and objectives are adequately supported.